Repton School Abu Dhabi, Shams Abu Dhabi, Al Reem Island

 Fry campus adds outstanding facilities including a five lane, 25-meter indoor swimming pool; three indoor sports halls; four shaded rooftop tennis courts; a “sky-court”/dining area with capacity for 400+ pupils; central library; Art Centre; Design & Technology rooms; music halls; science laboratories by specailsim; and, a fabulous multipurpose hall.

-Repton School Abu Dhabi, however, is a very different school, with different equally as powerful drivers.
-It is just one with a much smaller, narrow plot.
-As WhichSchoolAdvisor noted: “the building itself is somewhat lacking in character compared with other schools within the same group.”
-But the substance is here – and the technology driver, at this age, unparalleled.
+Repton School Abu Dhabi is a different school, with different equally as powerful drivers.
+The substance is here – and the technology driver, at this age, unparalleled.